stevebuik/stateful-generative-tests/README.md

 Look at [web-crud-tests.clj](https://github.com/stevebuik/stateful-generative-tests/blob/master/test/stateful_testing/web_crud_tests.clj) to see how to use generated commands to test Add/Delete in the webapp.

+This test combines Kerodon, Clojure Spec and custom generators to generate valid sequences of *commands* for a web-app.

 ## The Long Version.....

 Generative testing reduces the need for example-based unit tests.